BMIC-Student-Conference/bmic-student-conference.github.io/README.md

 [home](https://bmic-student-conference.github.io/)

-## A Student Conference For Medical Image Analysis
+## A Student Conference For Biomedical Image Computing

 We are a group of academic research institutes working on analysis of medical images.
 We meet every Thursday afternoon (CET), where a speaker presents one of their recently published articles.